 Market Participants should not solicit Confidential Information, including information on current positioning or trading activity, without a valid reason to do so.
 In the acceptable example below, the hedge fund asks for market views and not specific positioning.

 Hedge fund to bank Market Maker: What do you think of Silver here?

 A bank has been asked by a Client to provide a quote for 1,000 ounces of Platinum.
 The bank does not actively market make in Platinum.
-The bank Market Maker calls another bank Market Maker: I’m being asked to quote a two-way price for 1,000 ounces of Platinum.
+The bank calls a bank Market Maker: I’m being asked to quote a two-way price for 1,000 ounces of Platinum.
 Can you show me your Platinum pricing matrix so that I can get a feel for the spread to quote?